 Which Broker is for you: Tastyworks or Etrade?

-Tastyworks and Etrade are my 2 Favorite Options Brokerages, but due to certain elements I believe one of them is significantly better for most people.
+Tastyworks and Etrade are my 2 Favorite Options Brokerages, but due to certain elements I believe one of them is quite a bit better for most people.

 The reason I believe this to be the case is because one of them has significantly lower fees/commissions than the other, as well as has a cleaner platform, and better customer service for options traders in particular.

 Below we’ll go over the fees each platform has, the customer service, the ease of trading options, and other elements I’ve picked up from using the platforms.
-To be clear this is coming from someone who’s intent is to use these brokerages as trading accounts, particularly for options and futures, but also stocks.
-For long-term investing I’d recommend neither of these platforms, instead I’d recommend a platform like M1 Finance.
+To be clear this is coming from someone whose intent is to use these brokerages as trading accounts, particularly for options and futures, but also stocks.

 To not bury the lead, the better broker in my opinion is Tastyworks.
 They’re the brokerage I use for all my options trades and futures trades, of which I make more than a thousand per year.
 There are many reasons for this that I’ll cover below.